 For fraternal benefit societies, the Appointed Actuary should disclose any special fees, subsidies from the fraternal organization and any special income.

 B.3.2.11 Bulk Liabilities:

 The AAR must disclose the amounts of any bulk liabilities, with each disclosed separately for the last three years.
 Examples of such liabilities that fall into this category include:

 The above are examples only and should not be considered an exhaustive list.
 The disclosure should include the reasons for holding these liabilities, the methods and assumptions used to determine the liabilities, and policies for releasing these liabilities in the future.
 Any changes in these liabilities must be disclosed as a basis change and reported by quarter in Table 2.4 and in Table 3.2.X.

 B.3.2.12 Type of Valuation Approach or System:

-The type of valuation approach or system used should be disclosed.
+The AAR should disclose the type of valuation approach or system used.
 For instance, was the valuation done using (i) a CALM aggregated methodology, (ii) an approximation to CALM, for instance using modelling, (iii) a seriatim calculation or grouped valuation, (iv) an adjustment from another value, such as fund value or NAIC reserves, (v) a bulk approximation, etc.

 The disclosure should include whether the valuation system is an in-house system or a commercially purchased system.
 Any changes in valuation systems should be disclosed and the effects quantified.
-As well, the results of any audit or review related to changes in valuation systems should be described.
-If changes in valuation systems have not been subject to audits or reviews, this should also be noted.
+As well, the AAR should describe the results of any audit or review related to changes in valuation systems.
+It should also be noted if changes in valuation systems have not been subject to audits or reviews.

 B.3.2.13 Internal Control Analysis of Insurance Contract Liabilities: